vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 - What should be done with the existing discarded event metrics?
 Should they always be emitted, or only when the output isn't consumed by another component?
 Do we need another disposition marker to indicate discards are not to be counted as errors?

+- Does the list of outputs exposed by the sink need the schema definition passed in like transforms do?

 ## Plan Of Attack